-The BS in nutrition provides students with the ability to apply nutrition principles in a variety of fields based on one of the following tracks.
+The BS program in nutrition provides students with the ability to apply nutrition principles in a variety of fields based on one of the following tracks.

-Food and Nutrition Management --- Students develop an understanding of the food industry, learn to manage and market food, and develop a food or menu that meets a specific nutritional guideline, preparing them to apply their knowledge to food production.
+Food and nutrition management --- Students develop an understanding of the food industry, learn to manage and market food, and develop a food or menu that meets a specific nutritional guideline, preparing them to apply their knowledge to food production.

-Nutrition Communication --- Students become experts in communicating health and nutrition information through nutrition courses that provide content for the articles students write in their communication-related studies.
+Nutrition communication --- Students become experts in communicating health and nutrition information through nutrition courses that provide content for the articles students write in their communication-related studies.
 This track provides students with a strong understanding of the scientific method, statistics, nutrition, health care and wellness that some traditional journalists might lack.

-Food Studies --- Students gain knowledge in all aspects of food and food production through a strong foundation in nutrition, food systems and food marketing.
+Food studies --- Students gain knowledge in all aspects of food and food production through a strong foundation in nutrition, food systems and food marketing.